Tag: eastern

 May 26, 2020

-Bill Holowaty is the current President of the Greater Hartford Twilight Baseball League and former head baseball coach at Eastern Connecticut State University.
-Holowaty coached for 45 years (1967-2012) at ECSU and became one of the most successful coaches in the history of New England intercollegiate athletics.
-He led the Warriors to the postseason 39 out of 45 times, appearing 14 times in the Division-III College World Series and winning 4 championships (1982, 1990, 1998 and 2002).
-He was named Division-III National Coach of the Year 4 times.
-Coach Holowaty ended his career record with 1,412 wins, 528 losses and 7 ties – a winning percentage of .725, and has the third most all-time wins by a Division-III coach.
+Bill Holowaty is the current President of the Greater Hartford Twilight Baseball League and the former head coach at Eastern Connecticut State University.
+Holowaty coached for 45 years (1968-2013) at Eastern and became one of the most successful coaches in New England intercollegiate athletics.

 Coach Bill Holowaty, 2010.